IKoshelev/html-id-enforcer-for-autotesting/README.md

 # html-id-enforcer-for-autotesting

-Check to enforce elements relevant to user-interaction to have ids.
+Eenforce elements relevant to user-interaction to have ids.